An adventure that just might change your life!

 Who is eligible?

 - Students who are currently sophomores or juniors in high school may apply.
+Due to the cancellation of RYLA 2020, all students who were accepted, including graduating seniors are eligible to attend RYLA 2021.

 - A student applying during their sophomore year who is not accepted may reapply during their junior year.